SEI-08-Bahrain/unit_2_review_questions/README.md

 There will be 10 minutes to answer the above questions at the beginning of the lesson but feel free to get a head start!

+## Wednesday

+Let's take a moment to review this [guide to adding a feature to a web app](https://github.com/SEI-08-Bahrain/unit_2_project-/blob/main/guide-to-add-feature-to-web-app.md)

+## Thursday